Rokia Traoré

 She made six albums between 1998 and 2016.
 Bowmboï (2003) won the Critics Award category at the BBC Radio 3 Awards for World Music in 2004 and Tchamantché (2008) won Victoires de la Musique World Music Album of the Year in 2009.
 Traoré won Best Artist in the Songlines Music Awards in 2009.

 She is a member of the Bambara ethnic group.

 Biography

 Traoré's father was a diplomat and she travelled widely in her youth.
 She visited Algeria, Saudi Arabia, France and Belgium and was exposed to a wide variety of influences.
 Her hometown of Kolokani is in the northwestern part of Mali's Koulikoro region.

 In 1997 Traoré linked with Mali musician Ali Farka Touré which raised her profile.

 She was selected to be on the jury for the main competition section of the 2015 Cannes Film Festival.

+Despite their shared last name, she is not related to Malian singer/guitarist Boubacar Traoré, although they performed a duet together on her 2000 album Wanita.

 Recordings

 Her first album Mouneïssa (Label Bleu), released in late 1997 in Mali and September 1, 1998 in Europe, was acclaimed for its fresh treatment and unqualifiable combinations of several Malian music traditions such as her use of the ngoni and the balafon.
 It sold over 40,000 copies in Europe.

 On July 11, 2000, her second album Wanita was released.
 Traoré wrote and arranged the entire album.

 Her 2003 album Bowmboï has two tracks recorded with the Kronos Quartet but still sung in the Bamana language.

 Her album Tchamantché was released on May 6, 2008, followed in 2013 by her album Beautiful Africa.

 She wrote the music for the 2011 Toni Morrison play Desdemona.